bilalcaliskan/s3-manager/README.md

   versioning           shows/sets the versioning configuration of the target bucket

 Flags:
-      --accessKey string        access key credential to access S3 bucket, this value also can be passed via "AWS_ACCESS_KEY" environment variable (default "")
+      --access-key string         access key credential to access S3 bucket, this value also can be passed via "AWS_ACCESS_KEY" environment variable (default "")
-      --bannerFilePath string   relative path of the banner file (default "banner.txt") --bucketName string       name of the target bucket on S3, this value also can be passed via "AWS_BUCKET_NAME" environment variable (default "")
+      --banner-file-path string   relative path of the banner file (default "banner.txt") --bucket-name string        name of the target bucket on S3, this value also can be passed via "AWS_BUCKET_NAME" environment variable (default "")
   -h, --help                      help for s3-manager
       --region string             region of the target bucket on S3, this value also can be passed via "AWS_REGION" environment variable (default "")
-      --secretKey string        secret key credential to access S3 bucket, this value also can be passed via "AWS_SECRET_KEY" environment variable (default "")
+      --secret-key string         secret key credential to access S3 bucket, this value also can be passed via "AWS_SECRET_KEY" environment variable (default "")
       --verbose                   verbose output of the logging library (default false) -v, --version                   version for s3-manager

 Use "s3-manager [command] --help" for more information about a command.
 ```